vivekBharati81/OFDM_using_Python/README.md

 4) Convert parallel data stream to serial data
 5) Add cyclic prefix and transmit it through the air
 ### Wireless Channel
-The channel is noisy, so the received signal at the receiver is a convolution of transmitted signal and channel impulse response added with noise.
+The channel is noisy, so the received signal at the receiver is a convolution of the transmitted signal and channel impulse response added with noise.

 ### At Receiver
 1) Remove the cyclic prefix